 Recognizing the sizable risks the supply chain can pose, a critical element of your supply chain due diligence should include a comprehensive review of the target’s supply chain to properly measure your target’s risk, stability, and even potential for future growth.
 Evaluate the following areas to mitigate such risks:

 Look carefully at the spend concentration among suppliers, particularly for highly strategic/critical commodities and categories.
 If there doesn’t appear to be a balance of qualified suppliers in critical categories, this could be pointing to potential risk with supply chain disruptions.

 Note any products that are procured from a single source.
 Such an arrangement may present profound risks, depending on the supplier’s stability, whether it offers backup facilities, and its sphere of operations.

-For suppliers that provide exclusive products or materials, the weight of the target company’s contract can impact fulfillment.
-That is, if the company presents a very small percentage of the supplier’s business, delivery during a supply chain event may face a greater chance of disruption than if they represented a larger percent of the supplier’s business.
+For suppliers that provide critical products or services, it’s important to know the current commitments and terms and conditions that exist in the contracts — or whether or not a contract even exists.
+In addition, it’s helpful to know if the target presents a very small percentage of the supplier’s overall business.
+Delivery during a supply chain event may face a greater chance of disruption than if they represented a larger percent of the supplier’s business.